 The United States taxes based on citizenship.
 France taxes based on residency.
 When a US citizen establishes a household or principal occupation in France, both countries assert taxing rights on the same income.
 The US–France income tax treaty provides tiebreaker rules to resolve competing residency claims, but the treaty does not eliminate US filing obligations for US citizens.

-The Four Criteria for French Tax Residency
+The Criteria for French Tax Residency

 Art.
-4B CGI: Four Independent Tests
+4B CGI: Three Statutory Criteria

 | Criterion | Description |